-CALENDAR DESCRIPTION: This second introductory course in psychology follows PY1040 and gives students a basic understanding of themselves and other people through the study of basic concepts, principles, theories, and methods used in the scientific study of human behaviour.
+CALENDAR DESCRIPTION: This course is designed as the second introductory course in psychology for freshmen following PY 1040 and will give students an understanding of themselves and other people through the study of the basic concepts, principles, theories, and methods used in the scientific study of human behaviour.
 This course will cover biological and cognitive development, emotion and motivation, social psychology, personality theory, behavioural disorders and treatment, health and stress, and critical thinking skills.